-Attracting corporate dollars and well heeled travellers is a lot easier when something sounds incredible, without even seeing it, and lately – that’s precisely what airlines are banking on – even when it’s unwarranted.
+Attracting corporate dollars and well heeled travelers is a lot easier when something sounds incredible, without even seeing it, and lately – that’s precisely what airlines are banking on – even when it’s unwarranted.

 So, what makes a business class seat into a business class suite, anyway?

-In March of 2017, Qatar Airways did what no other airline had ever fathomed.
-They put a door onto a business class seat, thus transforming it into a private space.
-Previously, the privilege was exclusively reserved for first class travellers, and even then, doors were only found on a select few airlines.
+With the Qsuite, they put a real door onto a business class seat, thus transforming it into a private space, rather than a quasi-bed.
+Previously, the privilege was exclusively reserved for first class travelers, and even then, doors were only found on a select few airlines.

-After all, it ticked all the same boxes every other airline who used the term suite had used in first class, including a fully flat bed, privacy door and high definition entertainment systems with over 20” screens.
+After all, it ticked all the same boxes every other airline who used the term suite had used in first class, including a fully flat bed, privacy door and high definition entertainment systems with over 20” high-def screens.

 Naturally, jaws dropped, people were flabbergasted and it wasn’t long before other airlines figured that a door might be a great idea for their seats too.

-Take for example the Qatar Airways “QSuite” and British Airways “Club Suite”.
+Take for example the Qatar Airways ‘QSuite’ and British Airways ‘Club Suite’.
 In one, you genuinely cannot see another soul seated on the plane while you are seated or sleeping, whereas from the British Airways Club Suite, you absolutely can.

 In my opinion, if the door isn’t high enough to cover the sightline of someone of above average height, it’s not really serving all that much purpose, unless you’re laying down in the seat.

 Storage Space Counts Too

-Obviously, there’s the whole food element, but for this criterion, it’s more about the ability to have all your belongings, bags and electronics in arms reach, without needing to go up into the bins or open your door.
-God forbid, you see another passenger on board!
+Obviously, there’s the whole food element, but for this criterion, it’s more about the ability to have all your belongings, bags and electronics in arms reach, without needing to go up into the overhead bins or open your door.

 The new business class suite, which debuted in August of 2019 features enough space for two passengers to sit on the seat, which means a backpack and other goodies have plenty of space to stay within eyesight.